Stability Based Generalization Bounds for Exponential Family Langevin Dynamics: Experiment Details

 \subsection{Stochastic Gradient Langevin Dynamics}

-\textbf{Comparison with existing work.} We have derived generalization error bounds that depend on the data-dependent quantity \emph{gradient discrepancy}, i.e., $\left\|\nabla \ell\left(\w_{t}, z_n \right) - \nabla \ell\left(\w_{t}, z'_n\right)\right\|_{2}^{2}$.
-Existing bounds in \cite{Li2020On} and \cite{negrea2019information} have also improved the Lipschitz constant in \cite{mou2018generalization} to a data-dependent quantity.
-As shown in Figure~\ref{fig:sgld_bound} (a)-(d), by combining with the empirical training error, all four generalization error bounds can be used to bound the empirical test error, but our bound is able to generate a much tighter upper bound.
-Such difference is mainly due to the fact that we replace the squared \emph{gradient norm} in \cite{Li2020On}, the squared norm of \emph{gradient incoherence} in \cite{negrea2019information}, and that of \emph{two-sample incoherence} in \cite{rodriguez2021random} with the gradient discrepancy while maintaining a $1/n$ sample dependence.
-Results in Figure~\ref{fig:sgld_bound} (e)-(h) show that our bounds are much sharper than those of \cite{Li2020On} because our gradient discrepancy (Figure~\ref{fig:sgld_bound} (i)-(l)) is usually 2-4 order of magnitude smaller than the squared gradient norms appeared in \cite{Li2020On}.
-Our bounds are also sharper than those of \cite{negrea2019information} and \cite{rodriguez2021random} due to an improved dependence on $n$ from an order of $1/\sqrt{n}$ to ${1}/{n}$.
-Note that, even though the gradient incoherence in \cite{negrea2019information} is about 1 to 2 order of magnitude smaller than the gradient discrepancy for simple problems such as MNIST and Fashion-MNIST, the difference between the gradient incoherence and our gradient discrepancy reduces as the problem becomes harder (see results for CIFAR-10 in Figure~\ref{fig:sgld_bound}(j)).
+\textbf{Comparison with existing work.} We have derived generalization error bounds that depend on the data-dependent \emph{gradient discrepancy}, i.e., $\left\|\nabla \ell\left(\w_{t}, z_n \right) - \nabla \ell\left(\w_{t}, z'_n\right)\right\|_{2}^{2}$.
+Existing bounds in \citet{Li2020On} and \citet{negrea2019information} have also improved the Lipschitz constant in \citet{mou2018generalization} to a data-dependent quantity.
+All these generalization error bounds can be added to the empirical training error to get bounds on the empirical test error.
+As shown in Figure~\ref{fig:sgld_bound} (a)-(d), our bound is able to generate a much tighter upper bound on the test error.
+The improvements is mainly due to the fact that we replace the squared \emph{gradient norm} in \citet{Li2020On}, the squared norm of \emph{gradient incoherence} in \citet{negrea2019information}, and that of \emph{two-sample incoherence} in \citet{rodriguez2021random} with the gradient discrepancy while maintaining a $1/n$ sample dependence.
+Figure~\ref{fig:sgld_bound} (e)-(h) shows that our bounds are much sharper than those of \citet{Li2020On} because our gradient discrepancy norms (Figure~\ref{fig:sgld_key_quantities}) are usually 2-4 order of magnitude smaller than the squared gradient norms in \citet{Li2020On}.
+Our bounds are also sharper than those of \citet{negrea2019information} and \citet{rodriguez2021random} due to our $O(1/n)$ sample dependence compared to their $O(1/\sqrt{n})$ dependence.
+Although the gradient incoherence in \citet{negrea2019information} is can be about 1 to 2 order of magnitude smaller than the gradient discrepancy for simple problems such as MNIST (Figure~\ref{fig:sgld_key_quantities}(a)), the difference between the gradient incoherence and our gradient discrepancy reduces as the problem becomes harder (see results for CIFAR-10 in Figure~\ref{fig:sgld_key_quantities}(b)).